Shay Haley

 Sheldon "Shay" Haley (born December 18, 1975), also known as Shade, is an American musician.
-He is a member of the rock and hip-hop band N.E.R.D., alongside Pharrell Williams and Chad Hugo.
-His role in the band is often questioned, but in a 2010 interview, Williams stated that Haley is "the root of the band" and "[Haley] keeps everyone grounded and together."
+He was a member of the rock and hip-hop band N.E.R.D., alongside Pharrell Williams and Chad Hugo.
+In a 2010 interview, Williams stated that Haley is "the root of the band" and "[Haley] keeps everyone grounded and together."

 Personal life

 In November 2010, he married Jackie Garcia, the former girlfriend of murdered NFL safety Sean Taylor and niece of actor Andy García.
 They have four children together: Enzo, River, Giselle and Lilly.
+He also has a stepdaughter, Jackie, from Garcia's relationship with Taylor.